disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX1-T1-S24.png)

-25. From here you can quickly turn off a flow that is active, as well as delete it if necessary.
+25. From here you can quickly turn off an active flow, as well as delete it if necessary.

     ![](images/M01/M1-EX1-T1-S25.png)